ObamaCare Medicaid Expansion

 |Persons in Family/Household||100% FPL: Minimum to Qualify for ACA Assistance||138% FPL: Medicaid Cap (in States that Expanded)||250% FPL: CSR Subsidies Cap||400% FPL: Premium Tax Credit Cap|

 |For families/households with more than 8 persons, add $4,480 for each additional person.|

 NOTE: Alaska and Hawaii use different guidelines (see this link to guidelines as published on HHS.Gov).

 Who Qualifies for Medicaid Expansion Under ObamaCare?

-Eligibility for Medicaid Expansion is decided on state by state.
-In State’s that do expand Medicaid all legal residents who earn less than $15,302 for individuals and $31,155 for a families of four can receive Medicaid under Medicaid Expansion.
-In State’s that don’t expand Medicaid, eligibility only includes a very limited cross section of the population and income levels as low as 50% FPL.
+Eligibility for Medicaid expansion is decided by the state.
+In states that do expand Medicaid, all legal residents who earn less than $15,302 for individuals and $31,155 for families of four can receive Medicaid under Medicaid Expansion.
+In States that don’t expand Medicaid, eligibility includes only a very limited cross-section of the population and may have income caps as low as 50% FPL.
 People covered under the expansion also include:

 |Children 0-5||133% FPL||235% FPL

 |Working parents||State’s July 1996 AFDC eligibility level^||64% FPL